 Cleanse your nipples with warm water only.
 Wear a bra with good support.
 To help prevent sore nipples, make sure the baby is properly positioned on the breast.
-The baby's mouth should cover the nipple as much as possible.
+The baby's mouth should cover the nipple and areola as much as possible so that the nipple is against the baby's soft palate.
 You should change the position of the baby with each nursing so the stress will be rotated to different parts of the nipple.
 In the early days of breast feeding, you should air dry your nipples for ten minutes after each nursing session.

-If you have sore or cracked nipples, you can use a low watt light bulb as a heat lamp.
-Expose your nipples approximately 18 inches from the heat lamp for ten minutes, several times a day.
-If your nipples are extremely sore, you may apply ice or ice water to the nipple for a few minutes before nursing to reduce the immediate pain when your baby first grasps the nipple.
+If you have sore or cracked nipples apply your breast milk to the area first.
+You can then use barriers such as nipple cream, gel pads, or Silverette Nursing Cups.
 It is also helpful to get the milk flowing before putting the baby to the breast.
-You can do this by taking a warm shower or applying warm compresses to the breast and then manually squeezing out some milk.
+You can do this by taking a warm shower or applying warm compresses to the breast and then manually expressing out some milk.
 This is also beneficial in preventing or relieving any engorgement (fullness) of the breasts.

 Engorgement often occurs 2-5 days after delivery when the milk comes in.
 Frequent nursing and varying the baby's position on the breast are probably the most helpful things a breast-feeding mother can do to relieve engorgement.
 We will be happy to give you more information on breast-feeding.
 If you are having difficulty breast-feeding please feel free to contact us or call Labor and Delivery for the phone numbers of the local lactation consultants.
+Mama Bean Lactation (561-576-7180) and Nest Collaborative (888-598-1554) are great resources that we recommend.

-Most medications which are permissible to take when you are pregnant are also permissible when you are breast-feeding (i.e. Tylenol), however you should call if you have questions.
+Most medications which are permissible to take when you are pregnant are also permissible when you are breast-feeding (i.e. Tylenol), however you should call our office or your pediatrician if you have questions.